 You may select either Solo Clairvoyance, or Two-Person Telepathy.

 In the Solo Clairvoyance procedure, the computer will randomly select a set of four possible targets.
 One of these is then randomly selected to be the target which you will aim to guess.
-The computer will "transmit" this photo (hold it in its memory) while you try to form impressions that might relate to the image.
+The computer will 'transmit' this photo (holding it in its memory) while you try to form impressions that might relate to the image.

 In the Two-Person Telepathy procedure, one person acts as Sender while the other is the Receiver.
 The computer again randomly selects a set of four possible targets.
-One of these is then randomly selected and is shown to the Sender who tries to transmit information about the image telepathically to the sender.
+One of the images from the set is then randomly selected and is shown to the Sender who tries to transmit information about the image telepathically to the Receiver.

 During transmission (both procedures), the Receiver should attempt to pick up any impressions about the target photograph.
-Generally the Receiver should be relaxed and should allow impressions and images to come into the mind without "thinking" or trying to guess too much.
-He or she may wish to make notes or drawings during this period.
-An alternative procedure is for the Receiver to sit comfortably with eyes closed and to speak any impressions out loud, which may be recorded.
-The Receiver may also wish to make other notes following completion of the transmission period.
+Generally the Receiver should be relaxed and should allow impressions and images to come into the mind without too much conscious thought.
+He or she may wish to make notes or drawings during transmission (or afterwards).
+Alternatively, the Receiver could speak impressions out loud, which may be recorded.

 When time is up, the computer will display FOUR possible photographs (in random positions), one of which will be the actual target.
-The other three are "decoys" from the set of four that was originally selected.
+The other three are 'decoys' from the set of four photos that was originally selected.